Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 - `st.session_state.messages.append(...)`: The user’s message is added to the session's chat history.
 Each message is stored as a dictionary with two keys: "role" (indicating whether the message is from the user or the assistant) and "content" (the actual text).
 - `with st.chat_message("user")`: The message is displayed in the chat box under the "user" role.

 Now we handle the interaction with the backend server.
-After capturing the user's input, it will send to the backend, retrieve the assistant's response, and display it,
+After capturing the user's input, It will forward this message to the backend, retrieve the assistant's response, and display it,

 Modify the `bootstrap_frontend` as follows;